-The following are several examples of households receiving LIHEAP assistance:
+The following are several examples of households receiving LIHEAP assistance and how LIHEAP helped the families stay connected to essential energy services:

-Alabama: A single mother in Alabama supporting three children on minimum wage was often forced to decide whether to pay utility bills or rent.
+Alabama: A single mother supporting three children on minimum wage was often forced to decide whether to pay utility bills or rent.
 She received LIHEAP to help pay her bill and was enrolled in an energy education class to help manage her energy usage.
 In addition to the LIHEAP benefit, she was able to bring down her energy bill from about \$570 a month to \$495 month, a savings of \$75, as a result of the class.